 Hidden Cost #6: Integration Overhead

 Monday.com integrates with 200+ tools—but integrations are a band-aid, not a solution.
+Harvard Business Review research shows knowledge workers spend 20% of their time searching for information spread across disconnected tools.

 Real cost of integrations: